Dylan Raiola in contact with one program after transfer portal decision

 MORE: https://t.co/UBjyprKAOl pic.twitter.com/SqR1Fvt0ho

-Raiola announced his decision on Monday, and it comes after a series of noteworthy events with the Raiola family.
-Dylan’s brother, Dayton, is a QB prospect in the Class of 2026, and he decommitted from Nebraska in November.
+Raiola on Monday announced his decision to transfer.
+His decision comes after a series of noteworthy events with the Raiola family.
+Dylan’s brother, Dayton, is a QB prospect in the class of 2026, and he decommitted from Nebraska in November.

 Donovan Raiola, Dylan’s uncle, was fired as the Nebraska offensive line coach at the beginning of December.